dhaval09/creditCardProcesing/README.md

 #How to build the Application
 #Using eclipse
---This is a maven structured application , you can easily import it in eclipse by importing this application as a maven application.
+--This is a maven structured application , you can easily import it in eclipse by importing this application as an existing maven project.
-  Once the application has been imported , you can do a RUN AS - > Maven install and then RUN AS -> Java Application or RUN AS - >              DEBUG install and then DEBUG AS -> Java Application
+Once the application has been imported , you can do a :
+RUN AS - > Maven install and then RUN AS -> Java Application or DEBUG AS - >  DEBUG install and then DEBUG AS -> Java Application

 --When we do a install it will fetch all the dependencies and run all the Test Cases  and then you can chose run as java application and pass VM arguments through eclipse

 #Using CMD
 Please note since we are building a maven project javac wont work .
 Please use this approach to run the code
 --make sure you navigate to project path . you can then do mvn install to build the jar .